-The fifth solution listed in Table 10-3, Survivable Remote Site Telephony (SRST) or Unified CME in SRST mode, provides high availability for voice services only, by providing a subset of the call processing capabilities within the remote office router and enhancing the IP phones with the ability to "re-home" to the call processing functions in the local router if a WAN failure is detected.
-Figure 10-3 illustrates a typical call scenario with SRST or Unified CME in SRST mode.
+The fifth solution listed in Table 10-3, Survivable Remote Site Telephony (SRST) or Enhanced SRST, provides high availability for voice services only, by providing a subset of the call processing capabilities within the remote office router and enhancing the IP phones with the ability to "re-home" to the call processing functions in the local router if a WAN failure is detected.
+Figure 10-3 illustrates a typical call scenario with SRST or Enhanced SRST.

-Figure 10-3 Survivable Remote Site Telephony (SRST) or Unified CME in SRST Mode
+Figure 10-3 Survivable Remote Site Telephony (SRST) or Enhanced SRST, Normal Operation

-Under normal operations shown in the left part of Figure 10-3, the branch office connects to the central site via an IP WAN, which carries data traffic, voice traffic, and call signaling.
-The IP phones at the branch office exchange call signaling information with the Unified CM cluster at the central site and place their calls across the IP WAN.
-The branch router or gateway forwards both types of traffic (call signaling and voice) transparently and has no knowledge of the IP phones.
+Under normal operations shown in Figure 10-3, the remote office connects to the central site via an IP WAN, which carries data traffic, voice traffic, and call signaling.
+The IP phones at the remote office exchange call signaling information with the Unified CM cluster at the central site and place their calls across the IP WAN.
+The remote office router or gateway forwards both types of traffic (call signaling and voice) transparently and has no knowledge of the IP phones.

-If the WAN link to the branch office fails, or if some other event causes loss of connectivity to the Unified CM cluster, the branch IP phones re-register with the branch router in SRST mode.
-The branch router, SRST, or Unified CME running in SRST mode, queries the IP phones for their configuration and uses this information to build its own configuration automatically.
-The branch IP phones can then make and receive calls either within the branch's network or through the PSTN.
+If the WAN link to the remote office fails, as shown in Figure 10-4, or if some other event causes loss of connectivity to the Unified CM cluster, the remote office IP phones re-register with the remote office router in SRST mode.
+The remote office router, using SRST or Enhanced SRST, queries the IP phones for their configuration and uses this information to build its own configuration automatically.
+The remote office IP phones can then make and receive calls either within the remote office network or through the PSTN.
 The phone displays the message "Unified CM fallback mode," and some advanced Unified CM features are unavailable and are grayed out on the phone display.